JessicaLoers/js-array-methods-1/js-array-methods_map/README.md

 # Array Methods: `map`

-This codesandbox offers a some exercises to recap the array method `map`.
+This challenge offers a some exercises to recap the array method `map`.
 Let's dive directly into it!

 ## Task